Breathless Creator Kit and SRD

 SAFE REST

-When a character finds a safe shelter and rests there for at least a day, they gain the same benefits as if they were Catching Their Breath, but without the GM prompting for any Consequence.
+When a character finds a safe shelter and rests there for at least a day, they gain the same benefits as if they were Catching Their Breath, but without having to suffer any Consequence as a result.

 LOOT CHECKS

-When a character scavenges a location, they make a Loot Check by rolling the die that matches their Loot Skill.
+When a character scavenges a location, the player makes a Loot Check by rolling the die that matches the character’s Loot Skill.

 • 1-2 : They find nothing, and a Consequence occurs.